webos-goodies/opera-to-mobile/README.md

 Opera to Mobile extension
 =========================

-This is an Opera version of "Chrome to Mobile" chrome extension.
+This is an Opera extension version of "Chrome to Mobile" chrome extension.
 You can send a current url to Chrome for Android/iOS from Opera for desktop.

 See below for details.